anon-for-blind-review-9171/cheqqers/README.md

 # Quantum checkers

 This repository implements quantum checkers.
+The source code is made available under the GNU Affero General Public License v3.0.

 There are three versions of Quantumness that can be used:
 - Classical: Normal Checkers